ossf/tac/process/project-lifecycle.md

 ## Project Life Cycle

-New projects to the OpenSSF, and progression through the project lifecycle, are approved by the Technical Advisory Committee (TAC).
-A project's oversight is provided by either the Technical Advisory Committee (TAC) or a specific Working Group (WG).
+New projects to the OpenSSF, and progression through the project lifecycle, are approved by the Technical Advisory Council (TAC).
+A project's oversight is provided by either the Technical Advisory Council (TAC) or a specific Working Group (WG).
 When a Project reports into a specific WG, that WG can support the Project's progression and provide recommendations to the TAC.

 Projects follow the Sandbox, Incubating, Graduated, and Archived lifecycle stages defined below.
 Projects that seek widespread adoption and end user use are expected to progress through the stages.
 Projects coming to OpenSSF that already meet the entry requirements may enter the Incubating stage directly.